Department of Surgery

 Content

-The Division of Surgical Oncology is an integral part of the ongoing multidisciplinary teams that work together through the Dan L Duncan Comprehensive Cancer Center, which is funded by NIH to provide patient care driven by research across scientific disciplines.
-Within the Duncan Cancer Center, scientists and clinicians work alongside patients to treat a variety of cancers, including pancreatic, liver, breast, and endocrine cancers.
+The Division of Surgical Oncology is an integral component of the multidisciplinary teams at the Dan L Duncan Comprehensive Cancer Center (DLDCCC).
+Funded by NIH, the DLDCCC focuses on research-driven patient care across various scientific disciplines.
+Our scientists and clinicians collaborate closely with patients to treat cancers such as pancreatic, liver, breast, and endocrine cancers.

-Dr. E. Ramsay Camp leads an active externally funded Surgical Translational Oncology Laboratory supported by a VA Merit Award with a focus on mechanisms of chemotherapy and radiation resistance in pancreatic and colorectal cancer.
-In addition, the research program is supported by an industry award from Merck to investigate a novel chemo-immunotherapy strategy for pancreatic cancer.
+The Surgical Translational Oncology Laboratory , led by Dr. E. Ramsay Camp, focuses on understanding mechanisms responsible for chemotherapy and radiation resistance in pancreatic and colorectal cancer.
+The research is supported by a VA Merit Award and an industry award from Merck, which supports the investigation into a novel chemo-immunotherapy strategy for pancreatic cancer.

-Dr. William E. Fisher, has been a leader in an NIH-sponsored consortium for the study of pancreatic cancer.
-Over the past several years, Dr. Fisher has established a mature tissue repository that not only supports pancreatic research at Baylor College of Medicine but is shared liberally with researchers across the nation.
+An NIH-sponsored consortium studying pancreatic cancer, led by Dr. William E. Fisher, has established a comprehensive tissue repository that supports pancreatic research at Baylor College of Medicine and is shared with researchers nationwide.

-Dr. Livia Eberlin's lab focuses on the development and application of direct mass spectrometry technologies for tissue analysis and disease detection.
-Our research projects are focused on the identification of metabolic markers of cancer and other diseases, as well as in the development of mass spectrometry technologies and medical devices for surgical use.
+Direct mass spectrometry for tissue analysis and disease detection, pioneered in the Eberlin Lab for Medical Mass Spectrometry, aims to identify metabolic markers of cancer and other diseases.
+They are also working on the development of mass spectrometry technologies and medical devices for surgical use.

 Media Component